 I can’t remember where I actually got the original recipe for the Mushroom Croustades.
 I do know that I’ve had it for a long time.
 Through the years, I’ve modified it to produce perfection.

-For these little delicacies I used the following ingredients: Pepperidge Farm very thin sliced white bread, unsalted butter, green onions, fresh mushrooms, all-purpose flour, whipping cream, fresh parsley, lemon juice, salt and freshly ground black pepper.
+For the Mushroom Croustades, I used the following ingredients: Pepperidge Farm very thin sliced white bread, unsalted butter, green onions, fresh mushrooms, all-purpose flour, whipping cream, fresh parsley, lemon juice, salt and freshly ground black pepper.